 Squamous Cell Carcinoma Treatment

-Non-melanoma skin cancer includes squamous cell carcinoma.
-These lesions are often treated in the doctor’s office with relatively minor surgery.1 The specific type of surgery depends on the location of the tumor and likelihood of recurrence.
+Non-melanoma skin cancer includes squamous cell carcinoma (SCC).
+SCC is often treated in the doctor’s office with relatively minor surgery.
+The type of SCC treatment depends on various factors, including the size and location of the tumor, as well as the likelihood of recurrence.1

 Excision

 Your doctor will cut out (excise) the tumor using a surgical knife.
-When an elliptical (football shaped) incision is made, the scar will be a flat, thin line.
-Narrower margins are used for tumors that are unlikely to recur.
-Wider margins are used for tumors that are more likely to recur (return).2,3 However, for tumors at high risk of recurrence, Mohs surgery is preferred.
+When an elliptical (football-shaped) incision is made, the scar will be a flat, thin line.
+Narrower margins are used for tumors that are unlikely to recur (return).
+Wider margins are used for tumors that are more likely to recur.
+However, for tumors at high risk of recurrence, Mohs surgery is preferred.1-3

 Mohs surgery

 A specially trained surgeon performs Mohs surgery.
-The surgeon removes one layer of skin at a time until all the cancer cells have been removed.
-This surgical procedure has the highest cure rates: the 5-year recurrence rate is approximately 1%.4 It also saves the most healthy skin.
-Mohs surgery can be a good option for large, invasive tumors, or tumors on very visible places.
+The surgeon removes 1 layer of skin at a time until all the cancer cells have been removed.
+This surgical procedure has the highest cure rates.
+It can also save much of the healthy skin around the tumor.
+Mohs surgery can be a good option for large, invasive tumors or tumors in very visible places.1-3

-Fluorouracil may be used off-label to treat certain squamous cell carcinomas that affect only the very top layers of skin.
-Topical medications should generally not be used for invasive squamous cell carcinomas.
-It is more common to use topical medications to treat precancer.1,4
+Topical 5-fluorouracil (5-FU) and imiquimod may be used in certain situations to treat SCC that affects only the very top layers of skin.
+Topical medicines should generally not be used for invasive squamous cell carcinomas.
+It is more common to use topical medicines to treat precancer.2

 Radiation therapy